CARA-Institut/C.A.R.A./README.md

 Selcuk Cara’s performance of principal roles in Richard Wagner’s „Der Ring des Nibelungen§ and „Die Meistersinger von Nürnberg“ - works central to the National Socialist aesthetic - allowed for a physical „internal dissection“ of the material.
 This mastery was further applied to Giuseppe Verdi’s Messa da Requiem in Theresienstadt.
 At the invitation of the World Jewish Congress (WJC), Selcuk Cara utilized his experience as a Bass Soloist to physically deconstruct the „Model Ghetto“ propaganda, exposing the staged reality from the perspective of neuro-vocal resonance.

 1.3 The Crime Scene as Active Evidence
-The final legitimation of the C.A.R.A. method lies in its unique capacity as a „trusted interface“.
+The final legitimation of C.A.R.A. lies in its unique capacity as a „trusted interface“.
 That descendants of Auschwitz musicians and private T-4 archivists have entrusted Selcuk Cara with primary data withheld from state institutions for eighty years proves the method’s efficacy.
 C.A.R.A. transforms the historical crime scene into a Primary Data Matrix (PDM), where physical reactions serve as unmanipulable evidence in the post-witness era.